Statistics

 The first group includes potential exposure at risk (PEAR) and physical risk scores (RS), while the second group includes normalized exposure at risk (NEAR) and collateral-adjusted exposure at risk (CEAR).

 The indicators are calculated based on historical data and for two different scenarios – the RCP 4.5 and the more stringent RCP 8.5 – which allow for the analysis of climate change risks under different levels and concentrations of emissions in the atmosphere.
-They are based on the Fifth Assessment Report of the Intergovernmental Panel on Climate Change (IPCC AR5).
-The indicators are available for the following hazards: coastal and river flooding, windstorms, landslides, subsidence, wildfires and water stress.
+The indicators are available for the following hazards: coastal and river flooding, windstorms, landslides, subsidence, wildfires, water stress, storms, droughts and fluctuations in precipitation.
+They are accessible at the link.

 Portfolio exposures of euro area financial institutions to different hazards

-According to the physical risk score (RS) indicator, the portfolios of financial institutions in the euro area are exposed to low to medium risks.
-However, hazards related to temperature and rainfall present a greater risk to these portfolios, especially under the pessimistic RCP 8.5 scenario.
+According to the physical risk score indicator (RS), the portfolios of financial institutions in the euro area are exposed to low to medium risks.
+However, hazards related to temperature and rainfall present a greater risk to these portfolios, especially under the pessimistic RCP 8.5 scenario, when it is even highly exposed.

 LS denotes landslides, SB subsidence and WS windstorms.